NicolaTamanini/NicolaTamanini.github.io/CV.md

 1. _Hybrid metric-Palatini gravities_, Poster presentation at the 20th International Conference on General Relativity and Gravitation, Warsaw, Poland [07/07/2013]

+### Participations in conference panel discussions

+1. _A career in science: FAQs_, Panel discussion at the Global meeting of the GWVerse COST action, Lisbon/online [30/08/2021]

 ### Conferences, workshops and short-term schools attended